-Considering you dislike the thought of stepping into a therapist’s office and bumping into anyone outside of it, then you may get counseling virtually.
+Considering you dislike the thought of stepping into a therapist’s office and genuinely not into anger management therapy, then you may get counseling virtually.
 The licensed counselors from platforms such as BetterHelp are open to help people get over their psychological problems 24/7.
-If they can guide others in staying clear out of the depression lane, you should let them assist you in controlling your anger too.
+If they can guide others in staying clear out of the depression lane, you should let them assist you in anger management therapy too.

 How can you keep your aggression issues when you have all the alternatives above to make them dissipate?
 Remember, “anger is not the enemy.
 It is how we respond to our own anger that can get us into trouble.”
 Glenn Goldman, MA, LPC said.
 So better do something about it.